-The Executive in charge of preparing Poste Italiane's corporate accounting documents (hereinafter also "Executive in charge") is responsible for implementing and maintaining an appropriate SCIIF.
-This position has been part of the Company's Articles of Association since 2007; it became compulsory under Article 154-bis of the TUF in 2008, when Poste Italiane was classified as a "listed issuer having Italy as its member State of origin" pursuant to Article 1, section 1, letter w-quater of the TUF, after issuing bonds listed on the Luxembourg stock exchange as part of its Euro Medium-Term Notes (EMTN) Programme.
-After listing its shares on the MTA on October 27, 2015, Poste Italiane has been subject a fortiori to the regulations set out in article 154-bis of the TUF.
+The Executive in charge of preparing Poste Italiane's corporate accounting documents (hereinafter, for the sake of brevity, also "Executive in charge" or "DP" in the Italian acronym) is responsible for implementing and maintaining an appropriate SCIIF.
+This position has been part of the Company's bylaws since 2007; it became compulsory under article 154-bis of the TUF in 2008, when Poste Italiane was classified as a "listed issuer having Italy as its member State of origin" pursuant to article 1, paragraph 1, letter w)-quater of the TUF, after issuing bonds listed on the Luxembourg stock exchange as part of its Euro Medium-Term Notes (EMTN) Program.
+After listing its shares on the MTA (now EXM) on October 27, 2015, Poste Italiane has been subject a fortiori to the regulations set out in article 154-bis of the TUF.